SiavashShirzad/PREPARE-Acoustic-Track-Competition/README.md

-# Project Title
+# Machine Learning Pipeline for Classifying Audio Files into Three Dementia Stages

-This repository provides a pipeline for processing audio files, extracting features, training a machine learning model, and running a Gradio-based application for inference for PREPARE Acoustic Track Competition regarding audio classification and detection of dementia.
+This repository presents a comprehensive pipeline for the classification of audio recordings into three stages of dementia.
+The framework includes audio preprocessing, feature extraction, machine learning model training, and deployment via a Gradio-based application.
+Developed for the PREPARE Acoustic Track Competition, this approach aims to advance audio-based dementia detection and classification methodologies.

 ---